JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 ![LogTo HomeLab Redirect](/blog_img/dev/LogTo/logto-configure-app-redirect.png)

-Optionally, add the **custom domain to LogTo**: *remember that these will be DNS only if you are using cloudflare*
+Optionally, add the **custom domain to LogTo**:

+*remember that these will be DNS only if you are using cloudflare*

 ![alt text](/blog_img/entrepre/stripe/logto-custom-dom.png)

-You will need to configure DNS records so that:
+You will need to configure DNS records so that they match LogTo expectations:

 ![alt text](/blog_img/dev/LogTo/logto-customdomain-redirect.png)